dpiloni/Active-UCITS-Strategy-with-Regularization-Methods-in-US-Equity-Market/README.md

 * Over the period considered, the strategy is able to deliver greater annualized returns and risk-adjusted performance, measured by the Sharpe ratio; the annualized alpha reaches 10%.
 * Drawbacks come with higher VaR, CVaR and maximum drawdown, all suggesting a deeper tail risk.
-* By jointly analyzing the higher moments of the distribution, we can also observe extreme positive events, as can be easily seen by visualizing the portfolio's returns distribution:
+* By plotting historical returns distribution, we can also observe extreme positive events, as can be easily seen by visualizing the portfolio's returns distribution:

 <img width="545" alt="hist" src="https://user-images.githubusercontent.com/78954578/130271762-ffb773e2-d828-46bd-bcd3-55cc48edcdcf.png">